feihong/asyncio-tasks-talk/talk.md

 ---
 # What

-In this talk, I will be talking about starting, stopping, and displaying incremental data from long-running tasks in an asyncio-based web application.

-We will also spend a little time reviewing asyncio concepts.
+In this talk, I cover how to implement different types of tasks in an asyncio-based web application, including how to start them, stop them, and send incremental data to a web frontend using websockets.
+I will also spend a little time reviewing asyncio concepts.

 ^ The examples for this talk were made to run on [Muffin](https://github.com/klen/muffin), a high-level web framework built on top of [aiohttp](https://github.com/KeepSafe/aiohttp).